 As our students are health professionals, our program, in part, is designed to provide them with enriched course content to appropriately provide health care to the continuously evolving patient demographic.
 We are committed to our students' understanding and successful execution of cultural sensitivity surrounding patient care.
 UMMC is devoted to improved health care delivery which significantly hinges on culturally competent health care professionals and leaders within health care systems.
 The Health Sciences program champions this objective with its education of these individuals in this area.

 Our standard for excellence in research thrives in pursuit of faculty engaging in scientific, social, and behavioral inquiries aligned with their professional goals.
 Through diversity programming, strategic partnerships, and population health studies, faculty continually address and disseminate research on broad national and local needs of rural and underserved groups, health care disparities health workforce gaps, health care access issues, health law and policy, and health professions.
-Curricula within the Health Sciences program fosters student research in these areas.
+Curricula within the Health Sciences program foster student research in these areas.